abdallahi-elalem/MOF-Materials-Lab/content/people/index.md

       # Choose which groups/teams of users to display.
       #   Edit `user_groups` in each user's profile to add them to one or more of these groups.
       user_groups:
-          - Lab Director
+        - Principal Investigator
-          - Senior Research Scientist
-          - Collaborator
+        - Graduate Students
+        - Undergraduate Students & Visitors
-          - Junior Research Assistant
+        - Alumni
         - Research Assistant (Remote)
-          - Current Students
-          - Alumni
+        - Alumnin
         - Intern
       sort_by: Params.last_name
       sort_ascending: true
     design: